 With about 3,500 miles on the Lithium batteries, that's about 80 charge cycles, everything is working well.
 We make the climb up the long hill with ease now, even with groceries and a passenger.
 Driving the car is more enjoyable now so I find that I drive her more often.
 I think I'll even put in a nice CD player.

-I occasionally need to top-off a few of the Lithium cells individually because my charger doesn't step down it's output until it reaches about 176 volts.
-The BMS shuts off the charger when any cell reaches 3.79 volts, which often happens before the charger reaches that step down point.
+I occasionally need to top-off a few of the Lithium cells individually because my charger doesn't step down it's output until it reaches about 164 volts.
+The BMS shuts off the charger when any cell reaches 3.55 volts, which often happens before the charger reaches that step down point.
 With such high output the balancer can't shunt off enough to keep voltages under the limit, so it shuts off the charger.
-I should just re-program the charger to step down from the high output at around 168 volts, then the balancing system would work automatically.
+I had the charger re-programed (again) to step down from the high output at around 164 volts.
+This was as low as they could go with the Zivan NG3, but it's still too high.

-If I converted another Force I would seriously consider using 50 of the 100Ah cells.
-Mine settle to about 3.4 or 3.5 volts soon after the charging stops so the pack voltage would be within the controller limits.
-I'd also consider using individual chargers set-up on a timer ($500 ~ 600).
-That way all the cells would always get fully charged without using a balancing system ($900) and a high voltage charger ($1,000).
+If I converted another Force to make my steep climb home I would seriously consider using 50 or 52 of the 100Ah cells.
+Mine settle to about 3.40 to 3.45 volts soon after the charging stops so the pack voltage would still be within the controller limits.
+I'd also consider using a more robust balancer so that a single cell running up in voltage doesn't shut off the charger before it reaches the step-down voltage.